jczic/XAsyncSockets/README.md

 - Implementation of TCP client
 - Implementation of UDP datagrams sender/receiver
 - TCP client can event after a specified size of data or a text line received
+- Each connections and receivings can pending during a specified time.
 - The reasons of TCP client closures are returned
 - Really robust, very fast and easy to use
+- Compatible with MicroPython implementation (sockets layer, FiFo queue, perf counter).

 ### *XAsyncSockets* classes :